tiarno/reachtim/content/articles/pdfmanip.md

     :::python
     convert('myfile.pdf', pages=[5,7])

+todo:

+    show code to extract images as a library

 PDFMiner provides functions to access the document's table of contents.
-We know these as bookmarks or "Outlines".
-If your PDF file contains bookmarks, you can retrieve them easily:
+If your PDF has bookmarks or "Outlines", you can extract the table of contents easily:

-    :::!python
+    #!python
     from pdfminer.pdfparser import PDFParser
     from pdfminer.pdfdocument import PDFDocument